JackDarkability/JackDarkability/README.md

 I have experience with many libraries such as:
-- React (
+- React (Most used in my final year project and Team Project)
-- Numpy
+- Numpy (Most used in AI projects)
-- BeautifulSoup
+- BeautifulSoup (used in personal projects for web-scraping)
-- Selenium
+- Selenium (used in personal projects for web-scraping)

 [![Linkedin](https://i.sstatic.net/gVE0j.png) LinkedIn](https://www.linkedin.com/in/jack-newton-883437223/)